-I receive inquires from forum, group and message board participant asking me about why other users, would choose to increase the font size, make bold, and change the text color from black to red.
-Being I’ve written quite a bit about this, they wonder if the same applies when not in an email.
-Is this “shouting” on forums, groups, message boards?
+Being I’ve written quite a bit about this, some have asked if the same applies when not in an email.
+Is this also considered yelling on forums, groups and message boards?
 Should they respond in kind?
 (No, here’s the post on that!)

 So, you didn’t “mean to come off that strongly”?

 Then, why did they increase the font size, bold the words and turn them red?
-Those three formatting actions were specifically taken to increase the emphasis of their words.
-Of course they were making a strong point by doing so!
-They just did not anticipate the reaction by others to their actions.
+That’s three formatting actions that were specifically taken to increase the emphasis of the selected words.

-Learning how to communicate without formatting is a true skill and one few make much effort to hone.
-To be able to communicate with clarity simply by the words you choose and how you choose to use them without relying on bolding, font size, caps or colors is the true sign of a skilled communicator.
+Learning how to communicate without formatting is a true skill and one worth your effort to hone.
+To be able to communicate with clarity simply by choosing your words carefully without relying on bolding, font size, caps or colors is the true sign of a skilled communicator.

 That’s a skill that will not only benefit your personal relationships by avoiding misunderstandings but your professional email communications as well.
 Words have meaning and how you type them will amplify that meaning and relay intent.